-An add-on item can be shipped only if a customer spends $25+ worth orders.
+An add-on item can be shipped only if a customer spends $25+ worth of orders.
 Since a customer cannot just purchase these products one-off, driving traffic through ads will not do much to help with sales.

 Finally, ensure that your content is clear, descriptive, accurate, and free from spelling & grammatical errors.
-Blurred images, unclear descriptions or features will never help you get a good amount of sales.
+Blurred images, unclear descriptions, or features will never help you get a good amount of sales.
 They will impact your overall product performance negatively.
 This also affects your organic rankings.

 This is more like double-loss: losing on sales and losing on the money you invested in ads.

-From Amazon’s point of view, it is pointless or meaningless for a brand to approach an agency or firm to manage their promotions and ads if Amazon doesn’t consider their pages to be “retail ready.”
+From Amazon’s point of view, it is pointless or meaningless for a brand to approach an agency or firm to manage their promotions and PPC ads if Amazon doesn’t consider their pages to be “retail ready.”

-Before you could think of running effective campaigns or promote your products to drive a huge amount of traffic, check if your listing is 100% fantastic to impress potential shoppers out there.
-It is useless to increase a product’s visibility through ads if your product reviews are poor, your images are blurred, you don’t have a proper product description or no optimization done.
+Before you could think of running effective campaigns or promoting your products to drive a huge amount of traffic, check if your listing is 100% fantastic to impress potential shoppers out there.
+It is useless to increase a product’s visibility through ads if your product reviews are poor, your images are blurred, you don’t have a proper product description, or no optimization done.
 This will not only affect your conversions immensely but also waste all your ad budget.